 Can I go into a Latter-day Saint temple?

-To The Church of Jesus Christ of Latter-Day Saints, temples are a sacred place of peace and promises.
-It is only possible for non-members to enter the temple only during the open houses, which take place before the dedication.
+To The Church of Jesus Christ of Latter-day Saints, temples are a sacred place of peace and promises.
+It is only possible for non-members to enter the temple during an open house, which takes place before the dedication of the temple and grounds.

 Did you know?